4GeeksAcademy/python-beginner-programming-exercises/exercises/09-Random-Numbers/README.md

 The code now is returning random decimal numbers:

-1. Now, please update the function code to make it return an integer (no decimals) number between 1 and 10.
+1. Now, please update the function code to make it return an integer (no decimal) number between 1 and 10.